-An example of a relevant preservation is financial discipline.
+An example of relevant preservation is financial discipline.
 Many successful traditional organizations have been able to keep a valuable relationship with their shareholder because of the way they achieved results.
 This is definitely an element that needs to be preserved.

 Reorient what could drag you in the past

-The key challenge is in reorienting the practices that are more rooted in the past, and often work against the necessary to be fast, to experiment, to self-organize.
+The key challenge is in reorienting the practices that are more rooted in the past and often work against the necessary to be fast, to experiment, to self-organize.
 One example that comes to mind is the budgeting process.
-Organizations need to move from multi-year or yearly investment plans, and get into more agile and nimble processes, to be able to support with flexibility the necessary technological agility.
+Organizations need to move from multi-year or yearly investment plans, and get into more agile and nimble processes, to be able to support with the flexibility the necessary technological agility.